elecfreaks/learn-en/microbitKit/iot_kit/IOT_bit_case03.md

 ### What is the environmental monitoring

-- Environmental monitoringn Environmental monitoring is to design environemntal monitoring and display & save the collected information by using of GIS.
+- Environmental monitoringn Environmental monitoring is to design environemntal monitoring and display & save the collected information by using of GIS, it can also give a detailed analysis towards it's monitoring spot.

 ## Hardware connection